jinghao/jinghao.github.com/_posts/2009-06-13-public-encroachment-stage-one-microsoft-vs-eu.md

 Obviously there's a non-business reason behind the EU's aggressive pursuit of Microsoft.
 [It needs the money](http://dailycow.org/node/512).
 It is effectively forcing each working American to "donate" 100 bucks to Europe.

 Europe must stop its abuse of foreign companies.
-It's forcing companies like Microsoft into dangerous directions where there will no longer be software <em>suites</em> or packages, just single-function programs that are completely non-uniform and disintegrated.
+It's forcing companies like Microsoft into dangerous directions where there will no longer be software *suites* or packages, just single-function programs that are completely non-uniform and disintegrated.

 What do you say to that?